 Because ash trees have many genetic variants and occur right across the UK, they come into leaf at different times.
 Ash is also traditionally one of the last tree species to flush, sometimes taking as long as six weeks to do so, often as late as the end of May.
 Trees in the colder north flush later than trees in the warmer south.
 Some ash trees will break-bud, or flush, earlier than others, and some buds will produce flowers rather than new shoots.
 Some variation will be more apparent in older trees.

 Some shoots on ash trees will fail to flush altogether, while others will flush normally before showing signs of ill-health or dieback later.
 These events might mean that the trees are damaged in some way, but shoot death and dieback in ash trees can have a number of causes.

 So if an ash tree does not have any leaves on it in April and May, it does not necessarily mean that it is diseased or dying, but by mid-June all healthy ash should be in full leaf.

-The leaf symptoms of Chalara dieback are best observed in August and September, because in autumn infected leaves can be confused with leaves that are naturally changing colour.
+August and September are a good time of year to undertake surveys, because during autumn visual symptoms can be confused with leaves that are naturally changing colour.

 In the autumn you might see clumps of sometimes dark-coloured ash keys (seeds), retained on the trees after the leaves have fallen.
 This is quite normal, but from a distance they can be mistaken for the blackened leaves which can be a symptom of the disease.